 England negotiated their World Cup group, but went out to rivals West Germany in the quarter finals.
 Before the game, Banks was struck down by a debilitating stomach-bug and was unable to play.
 Manager Alf Ramsey summed up the importance of Banks after the match he asked “If anyone had to be ill, why did it have to be him?”

-Banks was forced to retire in 1973 after a car accident cost him the use of an eye.
-Despite the disability, 5 years later, at the age of 39, he returned to playing with the Fort Lauderdale Strikers in the North American Soccer League.
+After making over 200 appearances for Stoke, Banks was forced to retire in 1973 after a car accident the previous cost him the use of an eye.
+Despite the disability, five years later, at the age of 39, he returned to playing with the Fort Lauderdale Strikers in the North American Soccer League.
 He was voted Goalkeeper of the Season.

 Principle English Clubs: Chesterfield, Leicester City, Stoke City